 My first rigid heddle loom was a Beka SG.
 Subsequently, Beka has added more styles of rigid heddle looms and a folding rigid heddle loom to the mix.
 Beka is the most economical bare-bones looms.
 The frame is Danish Oil finished Cherry wood.

 The SG series of looms have teeth on both the cloth and warp beams.
 Instead of tying the warp to a dowel, you hook the loop over the teeth.
-This method creates an evenly spaced warp.
+So, this method creates an evenly spaced warp.
 With additional standard heddle blocks, you can use up to three heddles at a time.
 The tensioned warp holds the heddles in place.
 In my experience, the SG series has the longest heddle-to-front beam measurement.
 The SG series holds up to 4 or 5 yards of yarn.
 SG series looms are available in two widths: 20″ or 24″ with heddle sizes 8 or 12 dents.
 Also, there is a stand available for this loom.

-These looms are in the lower-price range.
+Consequently, these looms are in the lower-price range.

 I should note that Beka has added more advanced looms, including a Fold & Go loom.
 I have not seen these looms in person, so I did not include them in this review.